 We cry because everywhere we look, people are losing their livelihoods and it is soul crushing.

-We cry at the fragility of life and at the speed with which our entire world transformed.
+We cry at the fragility of life and at the speed with which our entire world was transformed last year.
 It took only weeks for all the things we thought were rock solid to come crashing down around us.

 We cry at the magnitude of the decisions we need to make for others.
-Our parents are getting older and need us more, our kids are getting older and need us less and we can’t do what we need to for either.
+Our parents are getting older and need us more, our kids are getting older and need us less and sometimes it feels as though we can’t do what we need to for either.

 We cry because we know that people will die alone and that families in mourning will be denied the loving comfort of their extended families and communities.